mattwaler/tea-stack/README.md

-# The EAT Stack
+# The TEA Stack

 Welcome to the shortest stack out there.
-This stack combines Eleventy, AlpineJS, and TailwindCSS to make static site authoring easy and minimal!
+This stack combines TailwindCSS, Eleventy, and AlpineJS to make static site authoring easy and minimal!

 ## Getting Started